revault/practical-revault/networking.md

 The handshake ensures authenticated and encrypted communication (assuming trust in ceremony).

-> Secure key management (static private key) requires interface with dongle/HM

-> Deeper investigation into formal verification/ generation of noise_kk libs to ascertain suitability

-> Use of correct cryptographic primitives (SHA256 and secp256k1) [Change prims.rs and scan remaining lib code for conflicts]

-> The initiate and respond should encapsulate multiple messages and should terminate with the secure channel ready for transport.

 ## Usage

 During the ceremony, secure communications among all required components should be set up.
 Users generate their static (pub,priv) key pairs (using their dongle/HM).
 Users will transfer (pubkey, identifier) information from their dongle/HM to the machines they need to connect to.
 Each machine will construct their key-value store for the other machines they need to connect to.